Sleeping in Airports

 4. Freshen up

-showersFree shower facilities make it easy to freshen up between flights.
+showersComplimentary shower facilities make it easy to freshen up between flights.
 Do bring toiletries and a towel, or go without.
-Locations: Terminal 1, pre-Security near check-in counters A and K, and inside Security at Gates 24, 31, and 51.
+Locations: Terminal 1, pre-security near check-in counters A and K, and inside Security at Gates 24, 31, and 51.
 Showers are also available in most of the pay-to-enter lounges.
-See our Sydney Airport Guide for details.
+Please take a look at our Sydney Airport Guide for details.

 5. Go sightseeing